Skip to main content

 Scores from these assessments are not required and will not be considered as part of the admissions process for TBM.

 Yes.
-Prospective students who are invited to do so after submitting the online application will advance to an individual virtual interview in December 2023 or January 2024.
-A final group of prospective students will be invited to a virtual interview day in January or February 2024.
+Prospective students who are invited to do so after submitting the online application will advance to an individual virtual interview in December 2024.
+A final group of prospective students will be invited to a virtual interview day in February 2025.

 As part of your application, you will be asked to provide unofficial transcripts for all degree-granting programs you have attended.
 Professional and personal development activities not taken for university-level credit, such as CPA, CFA, and online classes for which you did not receive course credit, do not require transcripts.
 If admitted, we will require receipt of official transcripts in order to enroll at Yale SOM.
 All offers of admission are conditional until the official transcripts and degree certifications are received and verified.